christianshub/sports-arbitrage/README.md

 The tool scrapes for odds at (currently) two bookmaker websites and stores the data in a database.

-We use use [Selenium webdriver](https://www.seleniumhq.org/projects/webdriver/) to create a headless browser giving you, the user, the opportunity to read javascript data from the bookmaker websites, parse this data and extract the sorted data into a SQLite database.
+We use [Selenium webdriver](https://www.seleniumhq.org/projects/webdriver/) to create a headless browser giving you, the user, the opportunity to read javascript data from the bookmaker websites, parse this data and extract the sorted data into a SQLite database.

 The tool will do the following
 1) Open 1xbet.com and asianodds.com using a headless browser (chrome).